moritzshore/rswap/README.md

 -   Add D-Statistic from Moriasi et al 2015.
 -   Load observed data into package environment, to prevent the need for constant re-loading
 -   Add `verbose` to `read_swap_output()` and rename to `load_swap_output()`
+-   Add support for reading saved runs with differing output.
+-   `load_swap_data()` to return just the dataframe, add a dedicated function for var names

 ## Support and Contributing <a name="support"></a>